-We’ve sprung forward, now it is time to get out our spring clothes and put our winter ones away.
+Spring has sprung, so now it is time to get out your spring clothes and put your winter ones away.
 Here are 3 tips on storing sweaters safely.

 Storing Sweaters: Put them away clean

-You definitely don’t want to store anything that’s musty smelling or dirty as moths are attracted to food and body odor.
-Everything should get cleaned before storing.
-We can’t pretend this isn’t a process.
-It is.
-First you have to decipher what can be washed and what needs to be dry cleaned.
+Don’t store anything that’s funky smelling or dirty as moths are attracted to food and body odor.
+Clean everything before storing.
+First decipher what can be washed and what needs to be dry cleaned.
 You can most likely safely put away the heaviest sweaters, or the ones you just can’t wear one more time.
-Here are a few tips for figuring out what to do with each garment:
+Here are a few tips to figure out what to do with each garment:

 Cotton is generally the easiest fabric to be cared for and can be machine washed and dried.
 Though if you have something that seems delicate or hasn’t been preshrunk, we recommend machine washing on delicate or a hand wash setting and drying flat.
 Better safe than sad about losing your favorite sweater!